skulltech/okrefusal.com/about.md

 ---

 Sharing my thoughts on the human condition.

-Reach me at [Twitter](https://twitter.com/summitkg) if you wanna say hi.
+The name of this blog is inspired from the idea of _The Great Refusal_ by Herbert Marcuse.